TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/javascript/index.md

 {% endraw %}

-Capitalize in Javascript was written by:
+[Capitalize](https://sampleprograms.io/projects/capitalize) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Daniel Luna
 - Jeremy Grifski

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 22:14:44.
 The solution was first committed on Mar 31 2019 14:33:47.
 As a result, documentation below may be outdated.